8 September 2017

 The online loan company, 247Moneybox.com, based in central London and established in early 2009 has hit a major milestone surpassing the 1380 reviews mark on an independent review website.
 What's more the average score is 8.7 out of 10 which the site rates as being "Great".

 The company gathers reviews and testimonials from its customers to contribute to the management information and virtuous positive feedback loops all with the goal of improving their customer service.
-See the firm's own testimonial page here and the independent review site here.
+See the firm's own testimonial page and independent reviews.

 Sarah Price Customer Experience Manager states: "To reach this number of reviews in such a short period of time shows that firm is going about its business in the right way.
 We are pleased with the feedback our customers have given and want to encourage more to let us know how we can improve our service.
 We pride ourselves on putting our customers at the heart of everything we do, and featuring reviews that can be trusted, from fellow borrowers, is an ideal way of achieving this."